-1. Data Acquisition Unit: This is the central hub.
-It collects signals from sensors attached to the body and sends them to the computer in real time.

-- 2. Physiological Sensors: These are small devices that detect signals from the body.
-For example:

-- An ECG sensor for heart signals,

-- An EEG sensor for brain signals,

-- An EMG sensor for muscle signals.

-- 3. GUI Software (Graphical User Interface): On the computer, this software shows the signals in real-time, so users can see their heart rate, brain waves, or muscle activity as it happens.
+- 1. Data Acquisition Unit: This is the central hub.
+It collects signals from sensors attached to the body and sends them to the computer in real time. - 2.
+Physiological Sensors: These are small devices that detect signals from the body.
+We sourced each of our sensors from SparkFun, including: - The SparkFun AD8232 ECG sensor - The SparkFun MyoWare Muscle sensor - The SparkFun MAX30101 photodetector for Blood Oximetry - i.
+(Note: this sensor requires I2c configuration that must be setup using the dwfpy library in order to work) - iworx Reaction Time button - 3.
+GUI Software (Graphical User Interface): On the computer, this software shows the signals in real-time, so users can see their heart rate, brain waves, or muscle activity as it happens.
+The GUI should be designed to allow students to select a specific module and run their signal processing implementation.